leadedge/ofxWinMenu/README.md

     HMENU AddPopupMenu(HMENU hMenu, string menuName);

-Adds a popup menu which will apear on the menu bar and returns it's handle.
+Adds a popup menu which will appear on the menu bar and returns it's handle.

     bool AddPopupItem(HMENU hSubMenu, string ItemName);